zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 |EDNS          | ignore                                   |       |                      |

-* Check against query name and query type is, by default, done against the values in the query section in the query, not in the response.
+* Check against query name and query type is, by default, done against the values in the question section in the query, not in the response.

 * When fetching records from the answer section, these are the default criteria:
   * Only records matching the query name and the query type are fetched.
 Any